 How to Care for Hop Plants

-This is the Pacific Coast Iris and is ridiculously gorgeous and also native to Oregon!
+This is the Pacific Coast Iris.
+It is ridiculously gorgeous and also native to Oregon!

 The Benefits of a Native Landscape

-Controls pests – native plants have developed their own defenses against many pests and diseases (no pesticides needed)
+Naturally reduces the use of pesticides and fertilizers – native plants have developed their own defenses against many pests and diseases

-Here are just a few of the Oregon native plants that can add some definite beauty without any duty (see what we did there) to your landscape.
+Here are just a few of the Oregon native plants that can add some definite beauty to your landscape with minimal extra maintenance.

 Cornus nuttallii (Pacific Dogwood)